arianacosta/poetic/README.md

 If your project has custom rules or configurations, those can be easily copied over to the files added by Poetic.
 The filename convention is the same, so it should be straight forward.

+> Plese note that existing configuration files might be modified.
+Make sure to review all changes before committing.

 ## Contributing

 We are looking for contributors that are passionate about code style and making it accessible to teams around the world.

-In order to make Poetic useful for everyone, we need to understand your needs, so please let us know about things that could help you improve your workflow.
+To make Poetic useful for everyone, we need to understand your needs, so please let us know about things that could help you improve your workflow.

 If you would like to submit a PR, these are some of the short-term goals, but feel free to improve other areas as well: